Business Development Director Jobs at American Heart Association with Visa Sponsorship

 Which visa types are commonly used for Business Development Director roles at American Heart Association?

 American Heart Association sponsors H-1B visas for longer-term employment and supports F-1 OPT and CPT for candidates earlier in their authorization period.
-TN status is also available for Canadian and Mexican nationals in qualifying business or management categories.
+TN visa status is also available for Canadian and Mexican nationals in qualifying business or management categories.
 The right option depends on your nationality, current status, and how quickly the role needs to be filled.

 What qualifications does American Heart Association expect for a Business Development Director?